 The Center Awards: Curator’s Choice Award 2nd Place: Cody Cobb

-Congratulations to Cody Cobb for his First Place win in CENTER’S Curator’s Choice Award for his project, Strange Land.
+Congratulations to Cody Cobb for his Second Place win in CENTER’S Curator’s Choice Award for his project, Strange Land.
 The Choice Awards recognize outstanding photographers working in all processes and subject matter.
 Images can be singular or part of a series.
 Winners receive admission to Review Santa Fe portfolio reviews and participation in a winner’s exhibition at Pictura Gallery in Bloomington, IN.

 Juror Makeda Best, Curator of Photography, Harvard Art Museum shares her insights: